SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 Increase your Wisdom or Constitution by 1, to a maximum of 20.
 You can spend 1 hour to cook a meal to heal you and your companions for 1d8 HP.
-Once a day, you may spend an hour to cook treats that provide temporary HP when eaten.
+Once a day, you may spend an hour to cook a number of treats equal to your proficiency bonus that provide 5 temporary HP when eaten.

 # 19. - Close Quarters